rndme/intraHTML/README.md

 2. Turn the new HTML content into a virtual DOM
 3. DIFF the existing and new vdom to generate a change list
 4. apply the list of changes to the live DOM to update the view

+The [infoview demo](http://danml.com/intrahtml/demos/infoview/) makes the parts and workings clear.

 If you have html that defines 1000 table rows and you change 1 row, only 1 row on the screen will be adjusted, preserving text inputs and selections on the 999 unchanged rows.